 In this article, we’ll provide some resources to help you use Mailchimp to connect with your audience, share important updates, and grow your business online.

 If you haven’t sent an email in a while, it’s important to make sure your Mailchimp audience is up-to-date before you send a new campaign.
-You may want to take a moment to clean up your audience and confirm their interest.
-This will help reduce bounced emails and abuse complaints.
+Take a moment to clean up your audience and confirm their interest to help reduce bounced emails and abuse complaints.

 Take steps to avoid spam folders

-To help your emails get to your recipients' inboxes, verify and authenticate your sending domain.
+To help your emails reach your recipients' inboxes, verify and authenticate your sending domain.
 Emails that fail authentication are more likely to bounce, be delayed, or end up in a spam or junk folder.
+Authenticating your domain isn't required to send emails in Mailchimp, but it is highly recommended to optimize delivery.

 Bring your brand online with a domain and website

 When you’re ready to fully bring your brand online, consider purchasing a domain and creating a multi-page website.
-A website with a custom, branded domain looks professional and gives you your own place on the internet to tell your story, share your ideas, and sell your products.
+A website with a custom, branded domain looks professional and gives you a place on the internet to tell your story, share your ideas, and sell your products.

 Connect an online store to reach your customers